 Select additional options

 We recommend that you select Monitoring, a free service that will help you follow Droplet resource usage over time.
 You may also want to consider enabling automated backups.
-You can enable this now or anytime in the future.
+You can allow this now or anytime in the future.

 Choose a hostname